ppoiissbsjksms/nkn-commercial/README.md

 6. Check node status at http://nstatus.org/

 ## Remarks
-- Please tell me if you success to deploy node at VPS provider besides Vultr and UpCloud.
-I will update it at README.
+- Please tell me if you success to deploy node at VPS provider besides Vultr, UpCloud or Linode.
+I will update README.
 - I only have beginner level knowledge at Linux.
 Please tell me if you found bugs in the script.
 Thank you.
 - Website: https://durianpool.github.io/
 - Contact: https://durianpool.github.io/#contact